koninos/typescriptbook/chapter3.md

 ```

-Creates ambient module 'Foo', without quotes creates a namespace (only ambient modules can use quoted names) (The quoted modules are ES6 modules)
+Creates ambient module 'Foo', without quotes creates a namespace (only ambient modules can use quoted names, the quoted modules are ES6 modules).
+It's usage is specific to putting multiple external modules exports in one declaration file.